-On the back of your rates notice (instalment 1) is your rates assessment showing details of each council activity.
+On the back of your rates notice for instalment 1, is your rates assessment.
+This show details of each activity.
 The activities that you contribute to will vary depending where your property is in the district.

 These are charged in proportion to the capital value of your property.
 General rates are paid by all ratepayers.

 Environmental policy - the cost of advising the public on how regulatory requirements affect them and their proposals for the use of the land.
 The cost of the District Plan and other planning projects and reserve management plans.
 Also includes the cost of resource consent monitoring and RMA enforcement.